-5. Prepare and periodically review the Concept of Operations and the force requirements statements of a peacekeeping mission, in terms of units/contingents, personnel, major equipment and logistical support.
+5. Prepare and periodically review the Concept of Operations and the force requirements statements of a peacekeeping mission, in terms of units/contingents, personnel, major equipment, self-sustainment and logistical support, including the requirement for EOD self-sustainment, in consultation with the Mine Action Service.

-6. In consultation with other offices as appropriate, prepare the rules of engagement for peacekeeping missions.
+6. In consultation with other offices as appropriate, prepare the rules of engagement and the directive on use of force for peacekeeping missions.

-7. Participate in the technical survey team using the guidelines contained in the COE Manual and develop a recommendation for mission factors for review and approval by the Military Adviser/Police Adviser and the Under-Secretary-General for Field Support.
-Assess requests for mission factor reviews received from a field mission, contingent commanders or Permanent Missions to the United Nations and make a recommendation to the Military Adviser/Police Adviser as to whether a review should be undertaken.
-The Military Adviser/Police Adviser is to review and co-approve, with the Under-Secretary-General for Field Support or the delegated authority, the mission factors developed by the technical survey team and review and co-approve any subsequent amendments.
+7. Lead the technical survey team using the guidelines contained in the COE Manual and develop a recommendation regarding the mission factors for a mission and at any subsequent mission factors review, for review and approval by the Military Adviser/Police Adviser and the Under-Secretary-General for Field Support.
+Assess requests for mission factor reviews and self-sustainment EOD received from a field mission, contingent commanders or Permanent Missions to the United Nations and make a recommendation to the Military Adviser/Police Adviser as to whether a review should be undertaken.
+The Milit ary Adviser/Police Adviser is to review and co-approve, with the Under-Secretary-General for Field Support or the delegated authority, the mission factors developed by the technical survey team and review and co-approve any subsequent amendments.